DrummerViking/tools/README.md

 New-ManagementRoleAssignment –Name:impersonationAssignmentName –Role:ApplicationImpersonation –User:<Account>
 ```
 This will give Impersonation permissions over all mailboxes in the tenant, so is critical that this account is not shared.
-We recommend that you use the tool initially for a single user/room mailbox, and check you have the expected experience.
+We recommend that y ou use the tool initially for a single user/room mailbox, and check you have the expected experience.
 Is not recommended to run against an Organizer Mailbox.
-There is already a builtin commands in Exchange Online service for this: `Remove-CalendarEvents`
+There is already a builtin command in Exchange Online service for this: `Remove-CalendarEvents`
 [File](/DeleteMeetings-gui/)

 ----